viswiz-io/viswiz-ruby-sdk/README.md

-# viswiz_sdk
+# VisWiz.io Ruby SDK

-ViswizSdk - the Ruby gem for the VisWiz.io API Documentation
+`ViswizSdk` - the Ruby gem for the VisWiz.io API Documentation

 This SDK allows you to query and create new projects, builds or images within the VisWiz service.